benbossc/R-Webscraping/README.md

 # HTML Tree
 <img src = "figures/R-Webscraping-fig1.png">

+# Q1
+Finish the question from 2/23/22 lab if you haven't yet and make sure you save your dataframe!
+We'll be revisiting it in a later question.

+The original question: Import the data from IIHS'Fatal Crash Totals data table (https://www.iihs.org/topics/fatality-statistics/detail/state-by-state) and create a dataframe with at least 2 columns: 1) state; 2) number of deaths per 100,000 individuals

 # Information to Gather
 Let’s collect some environmental data.
 I want to know what the weather station on the roof is reporting right now.
 The url for the PACCAR Weather Station is http://micromet.paccar.wsu.edu/roof/